Triangle choke: History

 Among those variations, the front triangle is particularly favored by practitioners of Brazilian jiu-jitsu.
 According to a popular belief maintained by Romero Cavalcanti, the technique was introduced in Brazilian jiu-jitsu by Rolls Gracie after finding it in a judo book.
 Márcio "Macarrão" Stambowsky, who was named by Rickson Gracie as one of the earliest Brazilian competitors to popularize the concept, has also credited Rolls.
 Other sources, like Toshiya Masuda and Roberto Pedreira, believe it might have been introduced in Brazil much earlier by Yasuichi and Naoichi Ono, disciples of Yaichibei Kanemitsu himself, as well as possibly other judo practitioners like Ryuzo Ogawa.
 Rolls trainee Mario Tallarico lends credibility to this theory, as does a 1935 newspaper clipping that depicts Yasuichi Ono performing a Triangle Choke in his training for an upcoming fight with Helio Gracie.

+The triangle choke was seen in Japanese shoot wrestling in the 1980s.
 The triangle choke was first shown in mixed martial arts on March 11, 1994, when Jason Delucia used a triangle to defeat Scott Baker at UFC 2.
 This variation has remained as the most commonly seen in MMA, although the side or inverted triangle has been also used; on September 26, 1995, Shooto fighter Rumina Sato submitted Isamu Osugi with a flying inverted triangle choke.
 Many years later, Toby Imada won 2009 Submission of the Year with an inverted triangle choke over Jorge Masvidal at Bellator 5.
 Even more complex holds, like Chris Lytle's inverted mounted triangle/straight armbar combination at UFC 116 in 2010, have also surfaced.

-In professional wrestling, The Undertaker used a variation of the move as a finishing submission, called the “Hells Gate.”

 Technique

-Tactically speaking, the triangle choke is a very effective attack employed from the bottom position, generally applied from the guard, or open guard.
+Tactically speaking, the triangle choke is a very effective attack employed from the bottom position, generally applied from the guard.
 The choke can also be applied in the mount, side mount and back mount positions by more advanced grappling practitioners.
-The need for isolation of one arm could be a rationale for the frequency with which it is attempted in mixed martial arts and combat sports due to the brief vulnerability of one arm while executing hand strikes against an opponent in one of the aforementioned positions.
+A flying triangle choke is performed when the attacker leaps into the air to apply the hold on a standing opponent.